flatironinstitute/sciware-git-collaborative/_episodes/03-distributed.md

 ### Part A: Fork and clone

-In the **breakout-rooms**, one person creates a repository from the template [https://github.com/coderefinery/template-forking-workflow-exercise](https://github.com/coderefinery/template-forking-workflow-exercise) and **write the link** of the newly created repository to the shared document under the subsection of your group.
+In the breakout-rooms, one person creates a repository from the template [https://github.com/coderefinery/template-forking-workflow-exercise](https://github.com/coderefinery/template-forking-workflow-exercise) and **write the link** of the newly created repository to the shared document under the subsection of your group.

-The others in **the group** fork the helper's newly created repository.
+The others in the breakout room fork the helper's newly created repository.
 The group members then clone the fork --- **the repository which is created in their GitHub user space** --- to their own computer.

 Here is a pictorial representation of this part: